Amirthakatesasairaj105107/Parking-Ticket-Fare-Calculator/C++ Mini Project/4_Test Plan & Output/Readme.md

-File comsists of Test Plan and output of the mini project
+File comsists of Test Plan and output(Snapshot's) of the mini project